 The shipowner Hurtigruten is a Norwegian passenger shipping company specializing in cruise and ferry services.
 The "Norwegian Coastal Express Route" (Bergen-Kirkenes) is a cargo-passenger ferry service along Norway's western and northern coast.
 Hurtigruten's cruise ferries sail nearly the entire length of Norway and complete this roundtrip itinerary in 11 days.
 The route also includes Lofoten Islands and Vesteralen Islands.

-The 11,386-ton, 691-passenger cruise ship ms Nordkapp was built in 1996 for Ofotens og Vesteraalens Dampskibsselskab by Kleven Verft AS, Norway, for use in ferry service along Norway’s coast.
+The 700-passenger ship Nordkapp was built for Ofotens og Vesteraalens Dampskibsselskab by Kleven Verft AS for the ferry service along Norway’s coast.
 MS Nordkapp is a sister ship of MS Nordnorge and MS Polarlys, one of the 11 ships sailing the Norwegian coast.
 MS Nordkapp was named after North Cape, the northernmost point of mainland Europe, which has always attracted explorers after being named in 1553 by Richard Chancellor.
-The ship is part of the built in the 1990s ship class and has been upgraded with Jacuzzis and junior suites.
+The ship has been upgraded with Jacuzzis and Junior Suites.
 Norway’s Queen Sonja is the godmother of Hurtigruten’s Nordkapp.

 - 29 November 2001: MS Nordkapp just outside Henningsvær, in Lofoten, suffered both main engine failure.
 In order to avoid running aground, both anchors were dropped.
 People on board were prepared for evacuation.
 Happily, 2 hours after the incident ship engineers started the engine and the vessel was able to reach Bodø, Norway.